 —Oscar Wilde was 6’3″ in height and 27 years old when he met Whitman.

-—Actor Daniel Fredrick, who plays Oscar, is 6’3″ in height and 27 years old.
+—Actor Daniel Fredrick, was 6’3″ in height and 27 years old when he played Oscar.

 I’m with you — who cares about critics (we don’t) and I suppose that Oscar may have thought the same.
 But, geeeez — talk about likeness and role casting Daniel Fredrick as Oscar… brilliant.